janicez/aspIRCd/README.md

  ## Installation

  This is a quick setup guide.
-In order to install, fork this repository : `git clone https://github.com/baconcoders/aspIRCd.gif`
+In order to install, fork this repository : `git clone https://github.com/baconcoders/aspIRCd.git`

 Then `cd aspIRCd`
-then to build the configuration file: `./autogen.sh` then use `libtoolize --ltdl` to link all the commands
+then to build the configuration file: `./autogen.sh` then use `libtoolize --ltdl` to link all the modules

+then to configure the IRCd run `./configure` to build the IRCd run `make` followed by `make install`

+your IRCd will be installed in `/HOME DIRECTORY/ircd` by default.

 ## Debian/ubuntu Users